-There are two basic types of GPS dog trackers: Those that are designed to clip on to your pet’s existing collar or harness, and those that come with a built-in collar.
+There are two basic types of GPS trackers for dogs: Those that are designed to clip on to your pet’s existing collar or harness, and those that come with a built-in collar.
 Both styles present their own benefits and drawbacks, and neither is right for all circumstances.

 Typically, clip-on units are easier to use, as you won’t have to worry about sizing problems.
 On the other hand, clip-on trackers may break off your dog’s collar, rendering the unit useless when you need it most.
 Those that are designed as a combination collar-tracker are less likely to break in this manner, but you’ll need to be careful to review the sizing information provided carefully.

-GPS dog trackers are rarely appreciated until they’re necessary, but for those who do find themselves separated from their pet, they’re worth every penny spent.
-Just be sure that once you do decide to purchase a GPS tracker for your dog, you pick a high-quality model, like one of the five detailed above.
+GPS collars and trackers are rarely appreciated until they’re necessary, but for those who do find themselves separated from their pet, they’re worth every penny spent.
+Just be sure that once you do decide to purchase a GPS collar for your dog, you pick a high-quality model, like one of the five best GPS dog collars and trackers detailed above.